Underwritten by: Hong Kong Life Insurance Limited

 Part of the premium pays for the insurance and related costs [if any].

 If any dispute, controversy or disagreement arises out of the Policy, including matters relating to the validity, invalidity, breach or termination of the Policy, Hong Kong Life and Policy Holder shall use their endeavours to resolve it amicably, failing which, the matter may [but is not obliged to] be referred to any form of alternative dispute resolution, including but not limited to mediation or arbitration, as may be agreed between Hong Kong Life and the Policy Holder, before it is referred to a Hong Kong court.

 Each party shall bear its own costs of using services under alternative dispute resolution.

 Dispute on Selling Process and Product

-Chong Hing Bank Limited, CMB Wing Lung Bank Limited, OCBC Wing Hang Bank Limited and Shanghai Commercial Bank Limited (collectively "Appointed Insurance Agencies" and each individually "Appointed Insurance Agency") are the Appointed Insurance Agencies of Hong Kong Life, and the life insurance product is a product of Hong Kong Life but not the Appointed Insurance Agencies.
-In respect of an eligible dispute (as defined in the Terms of Reference for the Financial Dispute Resolution Centre in relation to the Financial Dispute Resolution Scheme) arising between the Appointed Insurance Agency and the customer out of the selling process or processing of the related transaction, Appointed Insurance Agency is required to enter into a Financial Dispute Resolution Scheme process with the customer; however any dispute over the contractual terms of the life insurance product should be resolved between Hong Kong Life and the customer directly.
+Chong Hing Bank Limited, CMB Wing Lung Bank Limited, OCBC Bank [Hong Kong] Limited and Shanghai Commercial Bank Limited [collectively "Appointed Licensed Insurance Agencies" and each individually "Appointed Licensed Insurance Agency"] are the Appointed Licensed Insurance Agencies of Hong Kong Life, and the life insurance product is a product of Hong Kong Life but not the Appointed Licensed Insurance Agencies.
+In respect of an eligible dispute [as defined in the Terms of Reference for the Financial Dispute Resolution Centre in relation to the Financial Dispute Resolution Scheme] arising between the Appointed Licensed Insurance Agency and the customer out of the selling process or processing of the related transaction, Appointed Licensed Insurance Agency is required to enter into a Financial Dispute Resolution Scheme process with the customer; however any dispute over the contractual terms of the life insurance product should be resolved between Hong Kong Life and the customer directly.